duniter/duniter-v2s/pallets/distance/README.md

 1. the result is added to the current evaluation pool
 1. a flag is set to prevent other distance evaluation in the same block

-On each new session:
+On each new evaluation period:

-1. old results set to expire at this session do expire
+1. old results set to expire at this period do expire
-1. results from the current pool (previous session's result pool) are taken and for each identity
+1. results from the current pool (previous period's result pool) are taken and for each identity
     - the median of the distance results for this identity is chosen
     - if the distance is ok, the distance is marked as valid
     - if the distance is ko, the result for this identity is removed and reserved currency is slashed (from the account which requested the evaluation)